Equal Employment Opportunity, Equal Educational Opportunity and Non-Discrimination Policy

 Emporia State University is committed to equal employment opportunity, equal educational opportunity, and non-discrimination in the operations and administration of all University programs and services.
 All decisions with reference to employment (including, but not limited to, selection, discipline, promotion, or termination) and all decisions with reference to student status (including, but not limited to, admission, academic achievements, or discipline) will be made without regard to age, race, color, religion, gender, marital status, national origin, handicap or disability, status as a Vietnam Era Veteran, sexual orientation, or any other factors which cannot lawfully be considered, to the extent specified by applicable federal and state laws.

-Students, employees or members of the public who feel they have been discriminated against on the basis of any item set forth in the Equal Employment Opportunity, Equal Educational Opportunity and Non-Discrimination Policy should contact Judy Anderson, Affirmative Action Officer/Title IX Coordinator, Emporia State University, Office of Human Resources, Campus Box 4044, 1200 Commercial, Plumb Hall, Rm 211, Emporia, KS 66801-5087, phone: 620-341-4379, email: firstname.lastname@example.org.
+Students, employees or members of the public who feel they have been discriminated against on the basis of any item set forth in the Equal Employment Opportunity, Equal Educational Opportunity and Non-Discrimination Policy should contact Judy Anderson, Affirmative Action Officer/Title IX Coordinator, Emporia State University, Office of Human Resources, Campus Box 4044, 1 Kellogg Circle, Plumb Hall, Rm 211, Emporia, KS 66801-5087, phone: 620-341-4379, email: firstname.lastname@example.org.
 Employees with inquiries may also contact the Equal Employment Opportunity Commission or the Kansas Human Rights Commission.
 Students with inquiries may also contact the Office of Civil Rights in the U. S. Department of Education or the Kansas Human Rights Commission.

 (FSB 98015 approved by President 04/16/99; FSB 00005 approved by President 11/14/00; amended 09/02/08; updated 06/22/10; updated, approved by President 08/02/11).